 “For you have been called to live in freedom, my brothers and sisters.
 But don’t use your freedom to satisfy your sinful nature.
 Instead, use your freedom to serve one another in love.”
 (Galatians 5:13 NLT).

-How completely this sums up our responsibility to the One who gave His life so that we may live ours free from sin!
-And how perfectly this demonstrates why we should give thanks to God who is “…so rich in kindness and grace that He purchased our freedom with the blood of His Son and forgave our sins.”
+How completely this sums up our responsibility to the One who gave His life so that we may live ours free from sin.
+And how perfectly this demonstrates why we should give thanks to our great God who is, “…so rich in kindness and grace that He purchased our freedom with the blood of His Son and forgave our sins.”
 (Ephesians 1:7 NLT).

-While it is true that we should praise the Lord and say “Thank You!” it would be a far more meaningful way of showing appreciation if we reject the bondage that accompanies sin and rejoice in our freedom by serving one another in love.
+While it is true that we should constantly praise the Lord and give thanks, it would be a far more meaningful way of showing appreciation if we reject the bondage that accompanies sin and rejoice in our freedom by serving one another in love.
 Just as any parent experiences a warm feeling when a child of theirs is observed in an act of kindness, generosity or love, God is also pleased when His children act towards one another in a similar manner.

 A better way to thank God for our freedom simply does not exist than to be kind, to help another human being, and to serve one another in love.